tgourley/StartupConnectionApp/Documentation/Development.md

  ### GitLab

- To get the projects code, issue the command git clone in the terminal of Visual Studio code with the following links:
+ To get the projects code, issue the command git clone in the terminal of Visual Studio code with the following links when in a 'Choose Up' folder to store both repositories:

  Choose-up-api: https://gitlab.com/Cjbucker/choose-up-api.git
  Choose-up-ui: https://gitlab.com/Cjbucker/choose-up-ui.git